 Background and Credentials

-Prior to joining the Firm, Mr. Burns worked as an attorney at a law firm in New York and a law firm in Chicago.
+Prior to joining Marshall Gerstein, Thomas worked as an attorney at a law firm in New York and a law firm in Chicago.
 Both of these firms focused on intellectual property law.

-During law school at the Boston University School of Law, Mr. Burns was an editor of the Boston University Law Review.
-Mr. Burns received his B.S., with distinction, in genetics and history from Iowa State University.
+During law school at the Boston University School of Law, Thomas was an editor of the Boston University Law Review.
+He received his B.S., with distinction, in genetics and history from Iowa State University.

 - Boston University School of Law (J.D.)